MT4821/MT4821/README.md

 # Hi there 👋

-I am MT4821 or just Max
+###I am MT4821 or just Max

-I enjoy programming to some degree with my favourite language being C++

-📖 Currently im learning ICS4U course in Nore Henderson Secondary 🏫
+###I enjoy programming to some degree and studying in ICS4U coiurse in Nora Henderson Secondary

+# 🚩 About Me
+### Starting software and game developer

 ## 🚩 I had past experiences with writing (but mainly editing) on:
 1. 🐍 Python (ICS3U1 course)